deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

     SYSTEM: RESPONSE_PROMPT
     HUMAN: CURRENT_REQUEST

-Also, there is several ways to pass a prompt into a model.
+Also, there are several ways to pass a prompt into a model.
 First is to directly pass it as an argument inside of the ``llm_response`` call.
 Another one is to define it in the "MISC" dictionary inside of the node.

 .. code-block:: python